croquet/croquet/historic/sdk/tutorials/1_1_hello_world.md

 });
 ```

 Croquet.Session.join is where the application is actually launched.
-The arguments are the appId, session name, session password, the MyModel class, the MyView class, and any options you may wish to include.
+The arguments are the [apiKey](https://croquet.io/keys), appId, session name, session password, the MyModel class, the MyView class, and any options you may wish to include.

 Starting the session will do the following things:

-1. Connect to a nearby public reflector
+1. Connect to a nearby public reflector using the provided [API key](https://croquet.io/keys)
 2. Instantiate the model
 3. a) Run the initialization code in the model's init routine<br>
    -or-<br>